sgaabdu4/vault_storage/README.md

   // Create a ProviderContainer to access the provider. final container = ProviderContainer();

-  // Initialize the storage service. await container.read(storageServiceProvider.future);
+  // Initialize the vault storage. await container.read(storageServiceProvider.future);

   runApp(